 Since when have we run incentive programmes?

-i360 has run incentive programmes for over 10 years.
+i360 has run incentive programmes for over ten years.
 Throughout this time, we have completed over 100 programmes in the FMCG, finance, automotive and construction industry, retail, services and many other fields.

 Examples of our incentive programmes

-One of the most interesting examples of our incentive programme is Ice-Cream Bonuses with Froneri (Lodowe Premie z Froneri), in which our Client sold ice-cream manufactured by many well-known brands with the help of independent distributors and their sales representatives.
-Could you image a better business than one in which you do not need your own sales employees? i360 ensures efficient communication, checks the participants’ results and pays out prizes.
+One of the most interesting examples of our incentive programme is Ice Cream Bonuses with Froneri (Lodowe Premie z Froneri), in which our client sold ice cream manufactured by many well-known brands with the help of independent distributors and their sales representatives.
+Could you imagine a better business than one in which you do not need your own sales employees? i360 ensures efficient communication, checks the participants’ results and pays out prizes.